STRONG-TACT/strong-tact.github.io/cog_competition.markdown

 ### Tentative Schedule

-TThe schedule will be released as the conference dates are coming up.
+The schedule will be released as the conference dates are coming up.

 <!-- | Start | End   | Activity                                     |
 |-------|-------|----------------------------------------------|
 | 9:00  | 9:30  | Welcome & Introduction                       | -->

+Last updated on 3/27/2024.